Plan Your Day & Priorities to Get Things Done

 Also recommended: 6 Steps to Stop Procrastinating

 Always Have a Plan

-If you want to manage time, you will need a plan.
+If you want to get more done each day, you will need a plan.
 A plan that helps you determine your most important daily task or chore, a plan that also allows for 2 or 3 other important tasks and recognition of what distracts you from completing your goals.

 To help you with your daily plan, I created a Smart Mom Day Planner Printable for you.
-This planner has a daily or weekly layout and you can set your “today’s one” and “hot list” plus other checklists and reminders for you.
+This planner has a daily or weekly layout and you can set your “Daily One Focus” and “hot list” plus other checklists and reminders for you.